 Université Paris 1 Panthéon-Sorbonne will not issue proof of accommodation documents in advance and requires you to complete all necessary consular processing procedures beforehand.
+However, a proof of temporary address is sufficient.
 Université Paris 1 Panthéon-Sorbonne has accommodation available in several university halls of residence that you may wish to consider applying for.
 Unfortunately, the university does not have enough accommodation to meet all demand.